walkerandie/mac-history/content/articles/wartime-veterans-and-community/postwar-growth-and-challenges.md

 year: 1946
 ---

-After the war, Macalester continued to see widespread change and new challenges.
-With the Servicemen’s Readjustment Act (a.k.a. the GI Bill), higher education across the nation saw a flood of new students, often veterans, requiring colleges to quickly expand to accommodate larger student bodies.
-Macalester was no exception, and saw its highest enrollment ever by 1946, welcoming hundreds of new veteran students.
-This influx of students overwhelmed the college’s facilities.
-Further creativity was required when it came to housing returning veterans in comparison to the typical college student.
-Veteran students had to be housed in the gymnasium on cots while Bigelow Hall was constructed.
-In addition, many of them simply had different needs.
+After the war, Macalester continued to see widespread change and faced new challenges.
+With the passage of the Servicemen’s Readjustment Act (a.k.a. the GI Bill), higher education across the nation saw a flood of new students, often veterans, requiring colleges to quickly expand to accommodate larger student bodies.[^1] Macalester was no exception, and saw its highest enrollment ever by 1946, welcoming hundreds of new veteran students.[^2] This influx of students overwhelmed the college’s facilities, and creativity was required when it came to housing returning veterans in comparison to the typical college student.
+For instance, veteran students had to be housed temporarily on cots in the gymnasium while Bigelow Hall was constructed.[^3]

+In addition, many returning veterans simply had different needs.
 Veteran students were often older, and had spouses and young children to accommodate.
-Funding from the Federal Public Housing Authority made it possible to construct several temporary apartments for both single and married veterans on the south side of campus.
-The resulting collection of homes was dubbed “Macville,” and it would come to be a unique community on the Macalester campus for the next few years.
+Funding from the Federal Public Housing Authority made it possible to construct several temporary apartments for both single and married veterans on the south side of campus.[^4] The resulting collection of homes was dubbed “Macville,” and it would come to be a unique community on the Macalester campus for the next few years.

-Macville became an enclave for families within the college, with its own culture.
-By 1964, stadium is built in its place.

-conclusion— wartime as a disruptive force that changed long-held practices at Macalester and made for unconventional and temporary communities within the college at large
+[^1]:
+     Serviceman’s Readjustment Act (1944), National Archives, last reviewed May 3, 2022.

+[^2]:
+     “GI’s Boost Register Past 1,000,” _The Mac Weekly, _August 9, 1946, Macalester College Archives.

+[^3]:
+     “Exams plus Exercise plus Excitement equals Frosh Week”, _Mac Weekly_, September 27, 1947, Macalester College Archives.

+[^4]:
+     Macalester College, "Sixty-Second Annual Catalog," College Catalogs, Macalester College Archives, 1947. [https://digitalcommons.macalester.edu/catalogs/80/](https://digitalcommons.macalester.edu/catalogs/80/), 153.